 How to Install CMake on Ubuntu 20.04

-The CMake project is an open-source cross-platform program that builds automation, testing, packaging, and installing software in a compiler-independent way.
-In fact, CMake isn’t a build system, but rather it helps generate build files for another system.
+The CMake project is an open-source, cross-platform program that builds automation, testing, packaging, and installing software in a compiler-independent way.
+CMake isn’t a build system; it helps generate build files for another system.
 CMake is unique compared to other build tools.
-Making makefiles and building them is possible, but you can also tell CMake to make a visual studio solution instead.
+Making and building makefiles is possible, but you can also tell CMake to create a visual studio solution instead.
 For external programs, you have the same option.
-They are the choice of the maintainer of the library you use and there are no standards for things like code generation.
+They are the choice of the maintainer of the library you use, and there are no standards for things like code generation.

 We will now look at how to install CMake on Ubuntu 20.

 Step 1: Configure the VPSie cloud server

 - Sign in to your system or register a newly created one by logging in to your VPSie account.

 - Connect by SSH using the credentials we emailed you.

 - Once you have logged into your Ubuntu instance, run these commands to update your system.

 Run the following command to install this,

 # sudo apt-get install build-essential libssl-dev